vicramon/ember-tutorial/app/views/chapters/introduction.md

 # Introduction

+Welcome to Vic Ramon's Ember Tutorial.
+I'm Vic Ramon, and you can think of me as your Ember sherpa.

+My intent with this guide is to provide enough instruction on how to use Ember that you can start writing your own apps when you're done.
+I have aimed for my writing to be simple, friendly and concicse.
+Only you, dear reader, will know if I have achieved these goals, so don't hesitate to send me [feedback](mailto:vic@viramon.com).

+Throughout this tutorial I provide links to the Ember documentation.
+I recommend that you follow these links and explore the Ember docs.
+You will be spending a bit of time there so it's best to familiarize yourself with them.

 ## What is Ember JS

 Ember is a front-end javascript framework.
 You would use a front-end framework for the same reasons you